bitrix24/b24restdocs/api-reference/crm/auxiliary/vat/crm-vat-update.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- The requiredness and type of parameters are not specified
+- the requirement and type of parameters are not specified
-- No response in case of an error
+- no response in case of error
-- No response in case of success
+- no response in case of success
-- No examples in other languages
+- no examples in other languages

 {% endnote %}

 {% endif %}